Kull of Atlantis: Soldier of Valusia

 Kull never left Valusia or returned to the life of an outlaw.
 Instead, he joined the Royal army as a mercenary, pursuing elevation through the ranks.
 In "The Curse of the Golden Skull" Kull, approaching his thirties, is recruited by King Borna of Valusia in a mission against the ambitious sorcerer Rotath of Lemuria.
 Kull proves to be an effective assassin.

 Borna promoted Kull into the general command of his mercenary forces.
 Borna himself, however, had gained a reputation for his cruelty and despotism.
 There was discontent with Borna's rule among the nobility, leading eventually to a civil war.
 The mercenaries proved more loyal to Kull than any other leader, allowing him to become the leader of their revolt.

 King of Valusia

 Kull killed Borna and took the throne while he was still in his early thirties.
 In "The Shadow Kingdom", Kull has spent six months upon the Valusian throne and faces the first conspiracy against him.

 The series continued with Kull finding that gaining the crown was easier than securing it.
 He faces several internal and external challenges throughout the series.
 The conspiring of his courtiers leaves Kull almost constantly threatened with loss of life and throne.
 The aging King is ever more aware of the Sword of Damocles that he inherited along with the crown.

 "The Mirrors of Tuzun Thune" finds Kull becoming progressively more introspective.
 The former barbarian is left lost in contemplations of philosophy.

+In the Conan story "Shadows of the Skull" by L. Sprague de Camp and Lin Carter, it is revealed that Conan is a direct descendant of Kull.
+However, this story was written many years after the death of the original author of Kull and Conan, Robert E. Howard.